Jsundstrom0223/should_it_be_hyphenated/api_explanation.md

 includes all entries for the word.
 The word being defined in an entry is known as the
 "headword," and responses that include more than one entry are organized by
 "homographs"--that is, "headwords with identical spellings but distinct meanings and
 origins."
-Most entries include one functional label identifying the headword's part of
+Most entries include one functional label field identifying the headword's
-speech, though some entries lack such a label (more on that below).
+part of speech, though some entries do not (more on that [below](https://github.com/Jsundstrom0223/should_it_be_hyphenated/blob/main/api_explanation.md#cognate-cross-references)).

 #### Entry Metadata
 Every entry begins with metadata.
 This metadata includes the entry's headword and any stems.